matomo-org/developer-documentation/docs/generated/master/PiwikTracker.md

 The following features require access:
 - force the visitor IP
 - force the date & time of the tracking requests rather than track for the current datetime
-- force Piwik to track the requests to a specific VisitorId rather than use the standard visitor matching heuristic

 #### Signature